astrolytics-io/NucleusSwift/README.md

 # NucleusSwift

+*This module is in beta.
+Send us an email in case of any integration issue.*

 Analytics, licensing and bug reports for Swift MacOS applications.

 We made it as simple as possible to report the data you need to analyze your app and improve it.

-To start using this package, sign up and get an app ID on [Nucleus.sh](https://nucleus.sh).
+To start using this package, sign up and get an app tracking ID on [Nucleus.sh](https://nucleus.sh).

-* Make sure to check enable both "Incoming and outgoing connections" for your app in XCode under "Signing & Capabilities" *
+*Make sure to check enable both "Incoming and outgoing connections" for your app in XCode under "Signing & Capabilities"*

 If you have a server-side Swift application, or maybe a cross-platform (for example Linux & macOS) app/library, and you would like to log, we think targeting this logging API package is a great idea.
 Below you'll find all you need to know to get started.